FAAM-146/faam-data/faam_data/docs/main/introduction.rst

 products known to be compliant with it.
-Data products may identify themselves as being compliant with this standard through the use of the ``metadata_link`` ACDD attribute, which should point to a release of the ``faam-data`` repository, or though identifying with the NCAS-AIRBORNE-x.y conventions in the netCDF ``Conventions`` attribute, where the ``x.y`` corresponds to the metadata release.
+Data products may identify themselves as being compliant with this standard through the use of the ``metadata_link`` ACDD attribute, which should point to a release of the ``faam-data`` repository, or though identifying with the FAAM-x.y conventions in the netCDF ``Conventions`` attribute, where the ``x.y`` corresponds to the metadata release.

 ---------------